 Saiid: “This is your country Jean!
 You have Armenian schools, churches, newspapers, radio stations, and restaurants right here; you have a little Armenia in Lebanon.
 Why do you want to leave?”

 Jean: “You will never understand, will you?
-The desire for home is greater than any other desire.
+The longing to go back home is greater than anything else.
 We want to go back to our roots.
 If one loses his land, one loses his heritage.”

 My father shook his head: “What if the conditions in Soviet Armenia are bad?
 Are you willing to risk everything and see your children starve?”

 Jean: “My brother is going there next week.
-He will help us start.
+This will give us a head-start.
 We are artisans after all, and we can work anywhere.”

 Saiid: “Why don’t you ask your brother to write back and tell you about the situation?”